PPM Logo

 D5.3 Review and Response by Respondent.
 The RIO shall provide the Respondent with a copy of the report and make available a copy of or supervised access to the evidence on which the report is based.
 The Respondent shall submit his or her written comments or requested corrections of any factual errors to the RIO within fourteen (14) calendar days of receipt of the report.
 Upon receipt, the RIO shall promptly forward the response to the Investigation Committee, which may revise the report.
 The response shall become part of the record of the Investigation.

-D5.5 Determination by RIO.
-Within seven (7) calendar days of his or her receipt of the final report, the RIO shall determine whether a Preponderance of Evidence in the Investigation Committee report supports a finding of Research Misconduct.
-If this determination varies from the findings of the Investigation Committee, the RIO will, as part of his/her written determination, explain in detail the basis for rendering a decision different from the findings of the Investigation Committee.
-Alternatively, the RIO may return the report to the Investigation Committee with a request for further fact-finding or analysis.
+D5.5 Determination by DO.
+The RIO will transmit the report and any comments to the DO.
+Within fourteen (14) calendar days of his or her receipt of the final report, the DO shall determine whether a Preponderance of Evidence supports a finding of Research Misconduct and, if so, who committed the misconduct.
+If this determination varies from the findings of the Investigation Committee, the DO will, as part of his/her written determination, explain in detail the basis for rendering a decision different from the findings of the Investigation Committee.
+Alternatively, the DO may return the report to the Investigation Committee with a request for further fact-finding or analysis.

 D6.
 Notifications and Actions.
-Upon acceptance of the final report of Investigation, the RIO shall promptly take the following actions.
+Upon the DO’s acceptance of the final report of Investigation, the RIO shall promptly take the following actions.

 D6.1 Notification of Respondent.
 The RIO shall provide the Respondent with a final copy of the Investigation report and his or her determination about whether Research Misconduct has occurred.

 D6.2 Notification of Interested Parties.
-At his or her discretion, the RIO may provide Complainants, witnesses, Department Heads, Deans, and other University officials with a written summary of the Investigation Committee’s findings and the RIO’s determination in the case.
+If the Respondent is an academic appointee, then the Executive Vice Chancellor, Academic Affairs shall be notified.
+As deemed appropriate by the DO, the RIO may provide Department Heads, Deans, and other University officials with a written summary of the Investigation Committee’s findings and the DO's determination in the case.
+If requested, and as deemed appropriate by the DO, the RIO may provide Complainants and witnesses with a written summary of the Investigation Committee’s findings and the DO’s determination.

 D6.3 Actions.
 Depending on the findings, the RIO shall take appropriate actions.

 D6.3.1 Finding that an Allegation is not Supported.
-If the RIO finds that the Allegation is not supported by a Preponderance of the Evidence, then the RIO shall, in consultation with the Respondent, make efforts to restore the Respondent’s reputation if affected by the Allegation.
-Written responses to these efforts shall be placed in the record of the Investigation.
+If the DO finds that the Allegation is not supported by a Preponderance of the Evidence, then the RIO shall, in consultation with the Respondent, make efforts to restore the Respondent’s reputation if affected by the Allegation..

 D6.3.2 Finding of Violations other than Research Misconduct.
-If the RIO accepts the finding that Research Misconduct did not occur, but that the Respondent may have violated commonly accepted Research standards or other University policies, then the RIO may refer such possible violations in a separate summary memorandum to the appropriate administrative officer (who may be the RIO) and/or the Researcher’s supervisor for action or discipline.
+If the DO finds that the Respondent may have violated commonly accepted Research standards or other University policies, then the RIO may refer such possible violations in a separate summary memorandum to the appropriate administrative officer (who may be the RIO) and/or the Researcher’s supervisor for action or discipline.
 If appropriate, such information may be considered in the applicable performance review process.

 D6.3.3 Finding of Research Misconduct.
-If the RIO finds that Research Misconduct has occurred, then he or she shall initiate disciplinary action (Section E) and, in consultation with Campus or University Counsel, shall take any necessary corrective steps, including correction of the published record.
+If the DO finds that Research Misconduct has occurred, then he or she shall initiate disciplinary action (Section E) and, in consultation with Campus or University Counsel, shall take any necessary corrective steps, including correction of the published record.
 The RIO is responsible for ensuring compliance with all notification requirements of funding or sponsoring agencies.
-If a finding of Research Misconduct is made, confidentiality limits extend only to the conclusion of additional federal regulatory actions or processes.
+If a finding of Research Misconduct is made, the confidentiality limit no longer applies.

 D8.
 Appeals.
-Neither the findings of an Investigation Committee, nor the RIO’s determination regarding Research Misconduct, shall be subject to further appeal by any party.
+Neither the findings of an Investigation Committee, nor the DO’s determination regarding Research Misconduct, shall be subject to further appeal by any party.

 E. CLOSING OF A RESEARCH MISCONDUCT PROCEEDING

 E1.
 Discipline.
-Upon a finding of Research Misconduct, the RIO will notify the Chancellor and refer the matter to the appropriate offices for the imposition of discipline, consistent with applicable UC San Diego University policy and collective bargaining agreements, and will take steps to ensure that appropriate corrective actions and sanctions are implemented.
+Upon a finding of Research Misconduct, the DO will notify the Chancellor and refer the matter to the appropriate offices for the imposition of discipline, consistent with applicable UC San Diego University policy and collective bargaining agreements, and the DO will take steps to ensure that appropriate corrective actions and sanctions are implemented.

 E2.
 Notification to External Agencies.
-If the case is reviewed by an external agency, then the RIO may report the final disposition to interested parties.
-The RIO is responsible for maintaining and providing to the sponsoring agency, records of Research Misconduct proceedings upon request.
-The RIO is responsible for maintaining records of Research Misconduct proceedings in a secure manner for the period required by federal and state law, University policy, and the sponsoring agency, unless advised in writing otherwise.
+If the case is subject to review by an external agency, then the RIO may report the final disposition to interested parties at that external agency.
+The RIO is responsible for maintaining and providing to the sponsoring agency records of Research Misconduct proceedings as required by law, regulation, agency policy, or contract.
+The RIO is responsible for maintaining records of Research Misconduct proceedings in a secure manner for the period of seven (7) years or such other time period as may be required by federal and state law, University policy, and the sponsoring agency, unless advised in writing otherwise.
+Findings of Research Misconduct by an external agency are separate from any findings of Research Misconduct at UC San Diego.

 REVISION HISTORY